 Then came my PhD journey, which took me deep into retail pricing, omnichannel behavior, and platform engagement.
 It sharpened how I think about context, behavior, and timing, and it taught me to turn complex findings into frameworks that make sense.
 I also got better at insight translation: making technical results digestible for non-technical audiences.
 Whether it’s a dashboard, a short briefing, or an executive summary.

 About MeI am (by training) an economist, a quantitative risk analyst, a strategist, a policy maker, a researcher and a marketer who can code/program (in R, Python, SAS and Spark) and run advance statistical analyses using data analytics techniques.
-In my current role, I am responsible for (credit risk) model monitoring and developing a testing framework, specifically for Loss Given Default (LGD: IRB & IFRS-9), Probability of Default (PD: IRB), Expected Credit Loss (ECL: IFRS9) and concentration risk models.
+In my current role, I am responsible for (credit risk) model development and monitoring, specifically for Loss Given Default (LGD: IRB & IFRS-9), Probability of Default (PD: IRB), Expected Credit Loss (ECL: IFRS9) and concentration risk models.

 Linkedin Download My CVHow Does Long-Term Adoption of Online Grocery Channels Affect Customers' Purchasing Behaviors?
 Insights from Nordic Grocery Data.